chrislsavage/blog/about.md

 ---

-"Education is the most powerful weapon which you can use to change the world.""
+*"Education is the most powerful weapon which you can use to change the world."*
---Nelson Mandela
+**--Nelson Mandela**

 I started playing with computers before Windows 3.1 came into existence.
 I enjoyed building programs in BASIC and using the DOS prompt to play Pango.